xavierlefevre/shared-react-components-example/readme.md

 # ⚙ Shared React Components Example

-## 🔍 Discover how we shared React components between several web applications!

 This repository hosts an example of a **mono-repository of shared React components, organised in different libraries**.

-**Its aim is to**:
+🔍 Discover how we shared React components between several web applications:
-- Give you specific tips to make you accelerate
+- Specific tips to make you accelerate
-- Be a boilerplate: You can copy paste the repo entirely to reuse it as is
+- A boilerplate: You can copy paste the repo entirely to reuse it as is

 <br />